birbh/dark_mode_flavourtown/README.md

 **Load Unpacked**

-1. Download or clone this repo
+1. Download the zip from releases
 2. Open your browser and go to `chrome://extensions` (or `edge://extensions` / `brave://extensions`)
 3. Enable Developer mode in the top right corner
 4. Click Load unpacked